 - Getting better at the game

-If you make the above two points your priority, you enjoy playing the game and you study every day, then winning streaks will come naturally, more and more often.
+If you make 1. and 2. your priority, you enjoy playing the game and you study every day, then winning streaks will come naturally, more and more often.

 Conclusion - Rounding up